javakishore-veleti/DataStrategy-FocusIng-On-Caring-For-People/README.md

 This reference data strategy is purely for the business imperative of "Focusing On Caring For People"

 **NOTE:**
-This data strategy I have created by leveraging my hands-on experiences  in Enterprise Data Management leveraging big data technologies and cloud.
+This data strategy I have created this by leveraging my hands-on experiences  in enterprise data management at a larger scale while working at fortune enterprises, big data technologies, and the cloud.
 The reference model below is a culmination of my continuous research and study of Enterprise Data Management, and it is not taken from any of my job outcomes.

 # Introduction to Data Strategy "Focusing On Caring For People"
 The core of any business is its people - both customers and employees.
 A Data Strategy that prioritizes caring for people involves leveraging data to create meaningful, personalized experiences and fostering a supportive work environment.
 This approach not only improves customer satisfaction but also boosts employee engagement and productivity.